PennyLaneAI/catalyst/doc/dev/debugging.rst

         teardown();
     }

-The user can now compile and link this program and run it without ``python``.
+The user can now compile and link this program and run it without Python.

 Pass Pipelines
 ==============